 - Enjoy life at a fun, supportive university in Buenos Aires

 - Take Spanish courses in all levels

-- One overnight and two day trips with CISabroad staff are included
+- One day trip with CISabroad staff is included

 - Befriend international students from all over the world

 - Five meals per week are included in homestay option

 - One of the most affordable study abroad programs in Buenos Aires

 Connect with your Global Advisor to start planning.
 Apply by the application deadline.

 Meet your Program Coordinator to finalize acceptance paperwork, housing, courses, flights, visas, payments, etc. Attend a pre-departure orientation.

 Fly away.
 You'll be greeted at the airport, participate in a robust On-site Orientation and La Vida Local Curriculum with your Site Director.